matortheeternal/shampoo/README.md

 Run `npm install`.
 This will install required node modules and dependencies.
 If you run into any errors (indicated by `ERR!`) contact us and we'll help sort things out.

 You can then run the application with `npm start`.
-If you get `Error: Electron failed to install correctly`, simply delete the `node_modules\electron` folder and run `npm install` again.
-If you get `Exception loading X, *.hardcoded.dat not found` when loading plugins copy the appropriate dat file from the base directory to the `node_modules\electron\dist` folder.

 # building
 You can build a release of the application using `npm run release`.
 The application structure is based off of [electron-boilerplate](https://github.com/szwacz/electron-boilerplate).

-## build issues
+# troubleshooting
+- If you get `Error: Electron failed to install correctly`, simply delete the `node_modules\electron` folder and run `npm install` again.
+- If you get `Exception loading X, *.hardcoded.dat not found` when loading plugins copy the appropriate dat file from the base directory to the `node_modules\electron\dist` folder.
-Running the application with `npm start` may not work due to directory/dll issues.
-Fall back to `npm run release` if `npm start` doesn't work for you.
+- Fall back to `npm run release` if `npm start` doesn't work for you due to a DLL not found error.

-If you run into a bug with `bindings.js`, you may need to use node-gyp to rebuild the `ref` module.
+- If you run into an error with `bindings.js`, you may need to use node-gyp to rebuild the `ref` module.

 # contact
 If you're looking for support or want to contribute, join the [Modding Tools discord server](https://discord.gg/GUfRdpT).